gruntwork-io/docs/docs/iac/usage/composing-your-own-service.md

 }
 ```

+### Specify the variables

+Now that you’ve defined the resources you want to create, you need to define the variables that you want to allow users to pass into the module.
+You can reference these values in the module using the var syntax, as visible in `gw_service_guide/serverless-api/main.tf`.

 ```hcl title=gw_service_guide/serverless-api/variables.tf
 variable "name" {
   description = "The name used to namespace all the resources, including the API Gateway and Lambda functions."